basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 As nodes join and leave the system, the token set changes and consequently the ranges change.
 Note that the space needed to maintain the membership at each node increases linearly with the number of nodes in the system.

+>Riak uses equal sized partitions with a round-robin distribution--not a variably-sized partitions that are randomly distributed.

 While using this strategy, the following problems were encountered.
 First, when a new node joins the system, it needs to “steal” its key ranges from other nodes.
 However, the nodes handing the